jfjallid/go-shareenum/README.md

-      --hash                Hex encoded NT Hash for user password --local               Authenticate as a local user instead of domain user --null	            Attempt null session authentication -t, --timeout             Dial timeout in seconds (default 5) --enum                List available SMB shares
+      --hash                Hex encoded NT Hash for user password --local               Authenticate as a local user instead of domain user --null	            Attempt null session authentication -k, --kerberos            Use Kerberos authentication.
+(KRB5CCNAME will be checked on Linux) --dc-ip               Optionally specify ip of KDC when using Kerberos authentication --target-ip           Optionally specify ip of target when using Kerberos authentication --aes-key             Use a hex encoded AES128/256 key for Kerberos authentication -t, --timeout             Dial timeout in seconds (default 5) --enum                List available SMB shares
       --exclude             Comma-separated list of shares to exclude